 Estaban’s website showcases a beautiful collection of building that he’s worked on, including the Izakaya Restaurant in Mexico, pictured above.

-Now let’s head to the Philippines, where 23-year-old engineering student Earl Forlales is making history with his cutting edge housing solution.
-Inspired by the bamboo huts that cover his native islands, Forlales developed the Cubo, a simple, modular bamboo house that can be manufactured in a week and assembled in about four hours for a meagre $10 per sq.ft.
+Now let’s head to the Philippines, where 23-year-old engineering student Earl Forlales is making history with his cutting-edge housing solution.
+Inspired by the bamboo huts that cover his native islands, Forlales developed the Cubo, a simple, modular bamboo house that can be manufactured in a week and assembled in about four hours for a meager $10 per sq.ft.

 Judges from the Royal Institute of Chartered Surveyors awarded Forlales first prize in the Cities for the Future competition in November 2018.
 His incredible design aims to address the critical housing shortage facing the Philippines.
 Forlales now has his eyes on some land on the outskirts of Manilla, and we’re all eager to see the Cubos go into full-scale production.

-Bamboo houses are nothing new in tropics of southeast Asia, nor in the shadows of the Himalayas.
+Bamboo houses are nothing new in the tropics of Southeast Asia, nor in the shadows of the Himalayas.
 Habitat for Humanity, an international non-profit organization dedicated to building houses for families in need, recently launched a program to build a series of bamboo homes in Nepal.